xuanhiep-dev/reliable-vietnamese-vqa/README.md

 # Reliable Vietnamese VQA

-A dependable Visual Question Answering (VQA) system designed specifically for the Vietnamese language.
-It combines visual and language understanding with a selective answering strategy that avoids responding to questions when the model lacks sufficient confidence, helping improve output credibility in real-world scenarios.
+A dependable Visual Question Answering (VQA) system tailored for the Vietnamese language.
+Unlike conventional VQA systems, this project integrates a selective answering mechanism to abstain when confidence is low - ensuring credible, real-world reliability.

 ---